kosperera/articles/2012-02-14-js-dom-manipulation-library.md

 ### Defining the modules and helpers

-Next on the list is private state for modules.
+Next on the list is composing the helpers as modules.
+And that means module augmentation.
+I can import the module, add props and members, then export it.
+But there's more to do.
+I need to manage private state.

 [Idiomatic Style Guide][idiomatic-style-guide] recommend encapsulating [internals and private states][idiomatic-style-guide-modules] of the module when implementing JS libraries.
 And that means [revealing module pattern][what-is-revealing-module-pattern].
 All I need to do is declare `jqNano` as the global identifier `$` as its alias.
 But there are problems.
 They may have already been declared by another module alongside.

 [idiomatic-style-guide]: https://github.com/rwaldron/idiomatic.js
 [idiomatic-style-guide-modules]: https://github.com/rwaldron/idiomatic.js#practical